garysleet/futura-gary/README.md

  - Battery level and charge indicator.
  - Tap events cause a weather update.
- - Still mode, where if the watch is still for a while (such as when not attached to an arm) then still mode is entered and battery saving happens by not updating the weather every 15 minutes.
+ - Power save mode, where if the watch is still for a while (such as when not attached to an arm) then still mode is entered and battery saving happens by not updating the weather every 15 minutes.
  - When leaving still mode the weather is updated immediately.
  - A weather update is never done when the last one was within 3 minutes.